 Projects receiving a Conditional Allocation, either through a Reservation Letter or 42(m) Letter, will be subject to an Extended Use Agreement (“EUA”) setting forth income and occupancy restrictions for a total of thirty (30) years, including the initial Compliance Period and the Extended Use Period.
 The EUA must be recorded at the initial financial closing for the Project on the Site in the office of the Recorder of Deeds in the county where the Project is located prior to all other Project documents evidencing or securing Project financing.
 The initial financial closing and recordation of the EUA must occur within ten (10) months of the execution of the Reservation Letter including payment of the Reservation fee.

+Projects that apply with Average Income election: the EUA will specify:

+That income averaging will be used

+The unit breakdown [# of units by bedroom size and income target]

+But will not designate specific units for specific targets

+The EUA will contain commitments the Sponsor has made to the Authority as part of this application for scoring purposes, above and beyond requirements to the LIHTC program.
+It may also contain commitments made under other programs administered by the Authority.

 B) Placement in Service

 1) Deadline